What's the real meaning of the Greek word 'tachu' in Revelation 22:12 , concerning the 2nd coming of JESUS Christ?

 And I prefer SUDDENLY, though QUICKLY is also good.

-JESUS will come as a THIEF, so the ONLY way to be prepared is to be ready at all times!
+JESUS will come FAST as LIGHTNING at the moment of the rapture, so the ONLY way to be prepared is to be ready at all times!

 And the best way to be ready at all times is to be eternally saved by the Gospel of Grace!